thilak009/kong-assignment/README.md

 ## Some implementation details
 1. Authentication
     - Auth is being handled by generating custom JWT tokens and token invalidation on logout is being handled by maintaining the logged out tokens in DB and deleting them after expiry using a go routine which does the cleanup
-    - Did not want to introduce redis(additional infra) for the token invalidation on logout use case, so went with postgres and a go routine which keep cleaning up a table in background
+    - Did not want to introduce redis(additional infra) for the token invalidation on logout use case, so went with postgres and a go routine which keeps cleaning up the table in background
 2. Logs
     - JSON logs as they are easy to parse and transform outside of the application

-## TODO
+## TODO / good to have
 1. Unit tests - repo currently only has integration tests for APIs as it covers most of the functionality
+2. User invite flow - API to be able to invite user to an org
+    - an incremental functionality on top of this would be separate set of permissions for users